Diagnosis & Treatment

 Dr. Callahan can make a custom -fitted oral appliance using a 3D scan of your teeth.
 It is comfortable, easy to wear, quiet, portable, convenient for travel and easy to clean.
 It helps you breathe better so you can get a full night’s sleep.

-To learn more about a mandibular advancement device, contact our practice at Callahan Dental Phone Number (301) 948-1212 or [email protected] and schedule an appointment and consultation.
+To learn more about a mandibular advancement device, contact our practice at Callahan Dental Office Phone Number (301) 948-1212 or [email protected] and schedule an appointment and consultation.

 Ready To Improve Your Sleep?